The Planning Paradigm Shift

 A Paradigm Shift

-Last summer, my sister invited me to join her for a week away from everything and everyone, hiking in the desert.
+Summer of 2019, my sister invited me to join her for a week away from everything and everyone, hiking in the desert.
 It sounded great.
 We both needed to slow down, take some time to reflect on our lives, clear our heads, gain perspective, get energized.
 We were convinced we would come back rejuvenated and more productive!
 We called it our recalibration!

 We flew into Salt Lake City, then drove to the desert.
 We were on top of the world, driving a convertible with the top down and the wind in our hair.
 It was just like in the movies.
 What a wonderful sense of adventure.
 We chatted the entire way.
 I drove, she took notes.
 We were on a mission, taking charge of our lives.